 Playstyle: Ranged / Sniper

-How it works: You use “Ice Spear” or “Frostbolt.”
-These spells have a high chance to freeze enemies solid.
-When you shatter a frozen enemy, they often explode and damage monsters near them.
+How it works: Use “Ice Spear” or “Frostbolt.”
+High chance to freeze enemies solid.
+Shattered frozen enemies explode and damage nearby monsters.

-Advice: Position yourself carefully.
-Ice Spear does more damage in its second form after it travels a short distance.
-Do not stand too close to your target.
+Advice: Position carefully.
+Ice Spear does more damage in its second form after traveling a short distance.
+Don’t stand too close.

 - + safest way to fight dangerous mobs